 - Still wondering if alternative beta is right for you and your portfolio?
 A financial advisor may be able to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you know how much you’ll need to invest to meet your goals?
 What does your risk tolerance look like?
 How much will taxes and inflation take out of your investments?
 If you still don’t know the answer to these initial investment questions, SmartAsset’s investing guide can help.